w3c/wot-thing-description/publication/ver11/cr/security_and_privacy.md

 by the device can be determined.

 ### 9 [Do features in this specification enable new script execution/loading mechanisms?](https://www.w3.org/TR/security-privacy-questionnaire/#string-to-script)
-The normative specifications under review themselves the answer is **No**.
+For the normative specifications under review themselves the answer is **No**.

 A Scripting API is discussed in WoT Architecture but it is not normative.
 In general, the behaviour of a WoT Thing needs to be defined somehow but this